 MITER: 5-Piece construction assembled with stiles and rails joining in the corners at a 45 degree angle.

-COPE N’ STICK / BUTT JOINT: 5-piece construction with stiles and rails joining at a 90 degree angle in the corners.
+COPE AND STICK / BUTT JOINT: 5-Piece construction with stiles and rails joining at a 90 degree angle in the corners.

 SOLID / SLAB DRAWER FRONT: Solid piece that usually has the same outside edge as the matching door.